sanjitc/TravelBid/README.md

 ### 3. Load Samples

-Depending on your interest of domain, you would pass the domain in the loader.
+Depending on the data source, you would pass the domain in the loader.

+$  ./load_samples.sh -t db2-travel-001
 $  ./load_samples.sh -t mongo-travel-001

 ### 4. Create Data Connection